Edward Youde: Hong Kong governorship

-Hong Kong's only Welsh Governor was widely liked for his kindly demeanour and greatly admired for his formidable erudition.
-In an editorial following his death, the Chinese-language Ming Pao newspaper compared him to Zhuge Liang, a chancellor of the state of Shu Han during the Three Kingdoms period, who had 'pledged to work diligently on state affairs until death'.
+Youde was Hong Kong's only Welsh Governor was widely liked for his kindly demeanour and greatly admired for his formidable erudition.
+In an editorial following his death, the Chinese-language Ming Pao newspaper compared him to Zhuge Liang, a chancellor of the state of Shu Han during the Three Kingdoms period, who had 'pledged to work diligently on state affairs until death.'
+Youde was known for his love of Chinese literature and Chinese language.
+He once claimed he read several Chinese newspapers every day when he had breakfast.

-The idea of setting up a secondary school to develop students' potential in sport and the visual arts together with a normal academic syllabus was first mooted by Youde.
-Based upon this idea, the Jockey Club Ti-I College was founded in 1989.

 Death and state funeral

 During a visit to Beijing, Youde suffered a fatal heart attack in the British Embassy in the early hours of 5 December 1986, while asleep.
 He was the only Governor of Hong Kong to die in office.

-At his funeral - Hong Kong's first state funeral with full military honours - the streets were lined with people.
+At his funeral – Hong Kong's first state funeral with full military honours – the streets were lined with people.
 The casket, draped in the Governor's Standard, was carried by ten guardsmen, and a 17-gun salute was fired from the shore station of HMS Tamar.
-Youde was cremated, and his ashes buried at Canterbury Cathedral in England, where a memorial plaque to him was installed in the nave.
+Youde was cremated, and his ashes interred at Canterbury Cathedral in England, and a memorial plaque was installed in the nave.

 Remembrance and legacy

 A fund, the Sir Edward Youde Memorial Fund, was created from public contributions upon the recommendation of the Legislative Council.
 The fund is now administered by the HKSAR Government and offers a number of scholarships and sponsorship schemes aimed at encouraging and promoting the education of and research by Hong Kong people.
 To be eligible for the Sir Edward Youde Memorial Fund, candidates must be proficient in English and Chinese and also have a good mastery of the language in which their studies will be undertaken.

 The Edward Youde Aviary in Hong Kong Park was named after him in 1992, in recognition of his birdwatching interest.
 The Pamela Youde Nethersole Eastern Hospital in Hong Kong was named after his wife.

 A plaque to his memory was commissioned by the Hong Kong Civil Service and placed on the wall of St John's Cathedral, in the Central District of Hong Kong.
+As mentioned above, another was placed at Canterbury Cathedral.